 Xaviera Simmons (American, b.
 1974)

 Picture Fiction: Kenneth Josephson and Contemporary Photography is made possible through support from the Terra Foundation for American Art.

-Generous additional support is provided by the David C. and Sarajean Ruttenberg Arts Foundation.
+Generous support is provided by the David C. and Sarajean Ruttenberg Arts Foundation and Farrow & Ball.

 Picture Fiction: Kenneth Josephson and Contemporary Photography is part of Art Design Chicago, an exploration of Chicago's art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner The Richard H. Driehaus Foundation.